Science Fiction Timeline Site

 "Exodus of the Fleet": the former CD Navy abandons Earth and seeks a new home.
 Russian elements of the Fleet choose St Ekaterina as the home for their dependents.

-(Date given in timelines, but exact details are unclear.
-GTS 299 and PS 72, 97, 377-8 suggest that interstellar war would probably follow the collapse of the CD, but it's not clear if this happens before 2111.
-Mote 179 suggests that the war might not have started right away.
+[Date given in all timelines as 2103 (misstated as 2108 in WWTO 427).
+The exact details are unclear.
+GTS 299 and PS 72, 97, 377-8 suggest that interstellar war would probably follow the collapse of the CD, but the timelines, "Sylph" and Mote 179 suggest that while Earth is devastated by planetary wars in 2103, interstellar war does not begin until 2111.]

 Earth's Great Patriotic Wars of 2103 are brief but devastating.
 After this point, Earth will never again be a major player in interstellar politics, and for the next thousand years no human planet will ever approach the population of 20th or 21st Century Earth (Mote 245).

 The extent of the damage is unclear.
-WWIII 9 claims this ends all life on Earth, and this is also implied in WWBS 152, but that can't be correct.
+WWIII 9 claims this ends all life on Earth, and this is also implied by the Saurons' use of the term "Earthed" (WWBS 152, 178; WWBS[2nd] ch.
+16:ii, 19:i), but this cannot be correct.
 WWI 65, 227 refer to the "virtual depopulation of Earth".
-There certainly are a lot of nuclear weapons in use; WWBS 152 describes "cobalt-encased thermonuclear bombs" used to make the planet (or part of it) uninhabitable.
-Mote 275 and WWIV 146 also refer to nuclear wars; the latter speaks of the nuclear winter and the "years without summers" which followed.
-Entire regions become uninhabitable Afghanistan is annihilated, per WWIII 37 but some areas are spared, including Jamaica and the Tyrolean Alps, per Mote 254, 275.
+There are a lot of nuclear weapons in use: WWBS 152 (WWBS[2nd] ch.
+16:ii) describes "cobalt-encased thermonuclear bombs" used to make the planet (or part of it) uninhabitable.
+Yet WWPW 438 suggests that the nuclear exchange is limited to the USA and the Reformed USSR; both Moscow and Washington are annihilated: "there were not even ruins left" of these two capitals.
+Nuclear wars are also mentioned in Mote 275, WWTO 426, and WWIV 146; the last of these speaks of the nuclear winter and the "years without summers" which followed.
+Entire regions become uninhabitable: Afghanistan is annihilated (WWIII 37), and "large portions of the Earth" are now "a poisonous mass grave" (WWTO 427).
+Nonetheless, some areas avoid significant harm, including Jamaica and the Tyrolean Alps (Mote 254, 275).
+Many Indian and Pakistani survivors of the Great Patriotic Wars flee to the Himalayas; some of their communities will still flourish in the 31st century (WWI[2nd] 527, 530).

 The loss of Earth devastates those colonies which are not self-sufficient.
 75% of Haven's population dies, and the inhabitants of the orbital station Ayesha flee to Haven and found the undersea city of Castalia (WWBF 1; WWIV 32, 185-8).

 Among the surviving human worlds this is a period of war and interstellar anarchy.
-The "Spartan Hegemony" manages to protect Sparta from major damage, but is unable to completely protect St Ekaterina; the Russian planet is badly hurt during the Formation Wars (Mote 179).
+The "Spartan Hegemony" manages to protect Sparta from major damage, but is unable to protect St Ekaterina -- the Russian planet is badly hurt during the Formation Wars (Mote 179).

 There are other small empires besides the Spartan Hegemony.
 The "Republic of Frystaat" controls a small dominion; it later joins the Spartan Hegemony as a semi-autonomous member, and its "Jarnsveld's Jaegers" become the Hegemony's irregular shock troops (WWI 227-8).
-The "Falkenberg Protectorate" presumably based on New Washington is almost certainly allied with Sparta, but remains somewhat separate for a while.
+The "Falkenberg Protectorate" – presumably based on New Washington – is almost certainly allied with Sparta, but remains somewhat separate for a while.
 Tanith is part of the Falkenberg Protectorate, and is thus shielded from major damage during the Formation Wars (WWII 166).
+At the end of Falkenberg's Legion, John Christian Falkenberg III was contemplating marrying Glenda Ruth Horton and founding a dynasty on New Washington; if this occurs, then it's reasonable to suppose that the Falkenberg Protectorate is based on New Washington, but this is not stated, and it's worth noting that Tanith is a great distance from New Washington.
+Outies states that the imperial family hails from New Washington: this is probably just an error, but it might indicate a dynastic marriage between the Spartan imperial family and Falkenberg's New Washington descendants (Outies 80).

 By the year 2250, the Spartan Hegemony controls all of human space.
-(WWI 121 refers to "wars with the Outies in the early days of the Empire", but presumably that refers to the pre-2250 period.)
+(WWI 121 = WWLE 37 refers to "wars with the Outies in the early days of the Empire", but presumably that refers to the pre-2250 period, since the period from 2250 to 2603 is otherwise treated as a pax Spartana.)

-This era sees the revival of aristocracy.
+The 22nd century sees the revival of aristocracy.
 The Spartan royal family is at the head of this, but the names Blaine, Barton, and (surprisingly!)
 Townsend also become marks of nobility.
-(But despite John Christian Falkenberg III's comments about founding a dynasty, there will be no "Falkenbergs" mentioned in later stories; nor Grants, nor Lermontovs..... nor Bronsons.)
-The nobility are quite popular in this early era, probably due to their willingness to lead from the front rather than from the rear, and also due to their perceived concern for their subjects.
+(For what it's worth, there are no "Falkenbergs" mentioned in First or Second Empire stories; nor Grants, nor Lermontovs, nor Bronsons.)
+The nobility are quite popular in this era, probably due to their willingness to lead from the front rather than from the rear, and also due to their perceived concern for their subjects.
 Nine centuries later (Hand 75), Lysander II will be remembered for tearing down the old CD prison in Sparta City and turning it into a park for his people.

 For over three and a half centuries, the Empire of Man rules hundreds of human planets and prevents the outbreak of interstellar war.
 There are a few minor local wars and rebellions, but the Marines mostly function as planetary police (timelines; WWI 58).
 The period from 2250 to 2603 is perhaps the longest and most widespread peace in human history.